vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/get-started/content.md

 ## Frontmatter

-Frontmatter is a very important concept in VuePress, it is used to carry config of Markdown files.
+Frontmatter is an important concept in VuePress, it is used to carry config of Markdown files.
 Markdown files can contain a [YAML](https://yaml.org/) Frontmatter.

 Frontmatter must be at the top of the Markdown file, surrounded by a pair of triple dashes.
 Here is a basic example: